📅 Last Updated: January 26, 2026 | New startups added weekly

 Recently Funded Series A Startups

-Check out our research below on the latest Series A fundings around the world.
-Reaching this stage is a tremendous milestone for any startup, often proving they have product-market fit and allowing the company to begin scaling their success.
+Check out our research below on the latest fundings at this stage around the world.
+Reaching this milestone is a tremendous achievement for any startup, often proving they have product-market fit and allowing the company to begin scaling their success.
 The business focus shifts from the boldness of the idea to the quality and profitability of the team’s execution.

 We compile data every week on newly funded startups and have thousands of companies like this in our master database.